skippyr/river-dreams/README.md

   + the quantity of jobs running in the background.
   + the time elapsed in the last command in minutes and seconds.

-River Dreams will also use fallback text if it detects that your terminal emulator only supports the 4-bits color palette.
+By default, River Dreams will also use fallback text if it detects that your terminal emulator only supports the 4-bits color palette.
 This is a measure that allows you to use all its capabilities even in old terminals, that probably does not support UTF-8.

+But, I know that sometimes this behavior will not work as intended.
+For those cases, you can define the environment variable `RIVER_DREAMS_FALLBACK_TEXT`: if its value is `true`, it will use fallback text, otherwise, it will not.

 ## Installation/Uninstallation